Meet the Dean

 A leader committed to excellence, care, community, and equity, Griffin is energized by the opportunity to collaborate with faculty, staff and students to advance the College and its goals.
 She is driven by education's ability to make an impact in schools and communities and has worked tirelessly throughout her career to maximize the connection between research and practice.

 Griffin’s work has been widely recognized for its relevance and effectiveness in addressing persistent problems in higher and science education.
 She received the Promising Scholar/Early Career Award by the Association for the Study of Higher Education in 2013, and was named an Emerging Scholar in 2010 and Diamond Honoree in 2020 by ACPA.
-In 2022, she was named one of the 200 most influential education scholars by Education Week.
+In 2022 and 2023, she was named one of the 200 most influential education scholars by Education Week.

 Griffin received her bachelor’s degree from Stanford University, her master’s degree in Education Policy and Leadership from the University of Maryland, and her doctorate degree in Higher Education and Organizational Change from the University of California, Los Angeles.